wp-plugins/juiz-last-tweet-widget/readme.txt

 2. Juiz Last Tweet in the admin (Widget view)
 3. Juiz Last Tweet with avatar displayed and custom CSS
 4. Juiz Last Tweet with avatar and action links displayed
+5. The new admin page for 1.2.0 (translators are welcome :p)

 == Frequently Asked Questions ==